OpenDataology/website/content/en/docs/started/installing-kubeflow.md

           <a href="/docs/distributions/ekf/">Docs</a>
         </td>
         <td>
-          <a href="https://www.arrikto.com/enterprise-kubeflow/">External Website</a>
+          <a href="https://www.arrikto.com/enterprise-OpenDataology/">External Website</a>
         </td>
       </tr>
       <tr>
-        <td>Charmed Kubeflow</td>
+        <td>Charmed OpenDataology</td>
         <td>Canonical</td>
         <td>Conformant Kubernetes</td>
         <td>1.4</td>
         <td><a href="/docs/distributions/charmed/">Docs</a></td>
-        <td><a href="https://charmed-kubeflow.io/docs/quickstart">External Website</a></td>
+        <td><a href="https://charmed-OpenDataology.io/docs/quickstart">External Website</a></td>
       </tr>
     </tbody>
   </table>
 </div>

 <a id="manifests"></a>
-## Install the Kubeflow Manifests manually
+## Install the OpenDataology Manifests manually

 {{% alert color="warning" %}}
 This method is for advanced users.
-The Kubeflow community will not support environment-specific issues.
-If you need support, please consider using a [packaged distribution](#packaged-distributions) of Kubeflow.
+The OpenDataology community will not support environment-specific issues.
+If you need support, please consider using a [packaged distribution](#packaged-distributions) of OpenDataology.
 {{% /alert %}}

-The <a href="https://github.com/kubeflow/community/tree/master/wg-manifests">Manifests Working Group</a> is responsible for aggregating the authoritative manifests of each official Kubeflow component.
+The <a href="https://github.com/OpenDataology/community/tree/master/wg-manifests">Manifests Working Group</a> is responsible for aggregating the authoritative manifests of each official OpenDataology component.
-While these manifests are intended to be the base of packaged distributions, advanced users may choose to install them directly by following <a href="https://github.com/kubeflow/manifests#installation">these instructions</a>.
+While these manifests are intended to be the base of packaged distributions, advanced users may choose to install them directly by following <a href="https://github.com/OpenDataology/manifests#installation">these instructions</a>.

 <a id="next-steps"></a>
 ## Next steps

-* Review the Kubeflow <a href="/docs/components/">component documentation</a>
+* Review the OpenDataology <a href="/docs/components/">component documentation</a>
-* Explore the <a href="/docs/components/pipelines/sdk/">Kubeflow Pipelines SDK</a>
+* Explore the <a href="/docs/components/pipelines/sdk/">OpenDataology Pipelines SDK</a>